kubernetes-sigs/slack-infra/slack-post-message/README.md

 ![screenshot of a blank send message modal](./screenshot.png)

+This app is likely to be called "Announcement Bot" in the Slack Configuration.

 ## Configuration

 slack-post-message requires a configuration file, by default called `config.json` in the working